 While we try to incorporate basic search engine optimization principles into our system, in the end, we are writing for humans - not robots.
 It's more important to always write high quality content that builds trust with readers than optimizing the content to rank high.

 Sometimes, you may find it impossible to use the keyword naturally in the body of the content.
 In these cases, we give you the ability to disable the keyword density requirement for a specific page.
 This way, you can change the keyword slightly to make it sound natural within the content.
-This feature is located in the area above the content box.
+This feature is located in the area below the content box.

-Editors have 14 business days to review.
+Agencies have 14 business days to review.
 If the job is not reviewed within that time, it is auto-approved and sent to the next status.
 The 14 business days is calculated from the date of the last action taken.
 So, it isn't always going to be from the date that you first submitted the job to the editor.
 If, for example, you submit a job then the editor reviews it a few days later, the 14 business days will start over from that date of review.

 Clients have 5-7 business days to review content before it is auto-approved.
 The length of time depends on the client's account setting.
 If they request further revisions, you will be notified and will be given instructions about what changes are required.
-Once the page is approved by the client (or auto-approved), the funds will appear in your writer account and will be transferred to your PayPal account on, or within 3 days after, the next pay date (as shown in your My Earnings screen).

 Direct clients must review content within 5-7 business days.
 However, if they request revisions, the total amount of time can extend beyond that.
-Also, if it’s an Agency client, the time for editing could be even longer since the agency editor AND client both review the content.
+Also, if it’s an Agency client, the time for editing could be even longer since the agency AND client both review the content.

 It is our policy not to interfere with projects, and we encourage you to contact your editor or client regarding project-specific issues.
-If you believe there is a problem, contact Support and we will research it.

 Writers are only paid for the amount of words that are approved by the client.
 During the review process, some of your content may be removed.
 You will not be paid for this content.
 The client will only pay for the amount of content that they can use.